Enigma-Watch/BlackPerl-Onyx-Shield/shuffle/integration-guide/CYBERBLUE_TOOLS_INTEGRATION.md

 ## 📝 Notes

-- All services on localhost network (cyber-blue Docker network)
+- All services on localhost network (bp-onyx-shield Docker network)
 - Use container names OR `{{SERVER_IP}}` for external access
 - API keys should be created fresh (defaults shown for initial setup)
 - Lab environment - SSL verification disabled